The TomTom IndiGO SDK comes with a template application and a set of example applications.

 The example applications contain all of the off-the-shelf functionality of the template application.
 On top of this, they also contain code demonstrating how to implement and integrate specific features into the TomTom IndiGO platform.
 Each example is explained and documented in the Tutorials and Examples section.

 For example, to get you started with making your own TomTom IndiGO “application”, there are two examples

 for the UI, along with an

 These two components together implement an example for displaying account details.
-The example is
+The example replaces

-then replacing the default TomTom IndiGO user profile frontend, with the new functionality.
-The
+the default stock implementation of the TomTom IndiGO user profile frontend, with the new functionality.

 There is also an example of how to create a hierarchy of panels within a frontend, and the use of